thelomb/our-storylines/ideas_and_next_step.md

 # Ideas and Next Development Steps

 ## Next Development
-- refactor distance in itinerary model
-- storyline: nb days, cumul km
-- color scheme: saturated colors
+- refactor service to make commit at the end
+- breaking story navgiation if day gap
+- breaking user navigation wrong redirect
 - single entry per day
 - rework the login so that index is public
 - manage google location API errors (offline, etc.)
 - image page with navigation
-- photo legend
--- service: load comment by image (-> nothing to do?)
--- service: save comment -> extend media init with comment -- route: load (if anyhting)
--- route: update -> get comment in form by picture id -- edit_story: allow change name? modifyadd comment
--- view_story: find a way to nicely display the comment (under pix?)
-- refactor service to make commit at the end

 ## Ideas
 - For at-friends stay the people we meet (with pictures)